 And although you and I will probably never be called upon to achieve a task as great as his, we can all learn from his example.

-This seventh building block of creating inspiration gives people the confidence to take the first steps.
-And until that happens, nothing changes.
+This sixth building block of creating inspiration gives people the confidence to take the first steps.
+And until that first step happens, nothing changes.

-But when it does happen, you and the people around you then take another step towards becoming antifragile.
+But when it does, then you and the people around you take another step towards becoming antifragile.

 Are you trying to convince someone (perhaps yourself) to take an action?
 Would defining the first steps and showing that they are achievable help convince that person to move to action?